piotrproc/game-code-hq-slot/README.md

     - Use can change the theme:
         - by clicking the ⟳ button
         - by changing URL e.g. add this to URL to have fruits theme `?theme=fruits`
     - Configs of the themes can be found in `/src/data` folder
+- Sound is added by Howler package

 ## Notes